jeroenvandisseldorp/ksml/docs/tutorials/advanced/external-integration.md

 # Integration with External Systems in KSML

-This tutorial explores how to integrate KSML applications with external systems such as databases, REST APIs, and other services, allowing you to build comprehensive data processing solutions that connect to your entire technology ecosystem.
+This tutorial covers how to integrate KSML with external systems like databases and APIs using JSON data formats for better observability.

 ## Introduction

-While Kafka Streams and KSML excel at processing data within Kafka, real-world applications often need to interact with external systems to:

-- Enrich streaming data with reference information from databases
-- Call external APIs to fetch additional data or trigger actions
-- Integrate with legacy systems or third-party services
-- Implement hybrid architectures that combine stream processing with traditional systems

-This tutorial covers various patterns for integrating KSML applications with external systems while maintaining reliability, scalability, and fault-tolerance.
-All examples use JSON data formats to provide rich, structured messaging that enhances observability and debugging capabilities when viewing messages in tools like Kowl UI.
+Stream processing often needs external data.
+This tutorial shows patterns for enriching events with database lookups, API calls, and async integrations.

 ## Prerequisites